 What is urethane used for?

-Urethane is a sealer used to secure many product forms but most widely used to seal decorative concrete and stone.
+Urethane is a sealer used to secure many product forms but is most widely used to seal decorative concrete and stone.
 Some elements of polyurethane are also known as urethane.
-These sealers provide a barrier against fire, extreme cold, and moisture to protect wood, concrete and other objects.
+These sealers provide a barrier against fire, extreme cold, and moisture to protect the wood, concrete and other objects.

 Is urethane safe?

 Urethane is a potent carcinogen causing a wide variety of local and systemic tumours in laboratory animals.
 Urethane has been of low acute oral toxicity in mice.
 Following injection into rats and mice, adverse effects on the immune system occurred.